 Unfamiliar with the story’s vagaries as I was, I found the climactic twists and turns gripping and devastating.
 From what little I’ve been able to verify, it looks as if the film is generally faithful to the shape of the known facts.
 “Witness History” is the motto of The American Film Company, which co-produced The Conspirator as their first feature.
 The Conspirator brings history compellingly and even brilliantly to life.

 Okay, technically that’s misleading since it isn’t really my Union suit: I rented this Yankee soldier uniform from the helpful folks at the Party Stop & Costume Corner in Westfield, NJ for this 30-second review of the Civil War-era film The Conspirator.
-I really dug the film, and I had a lot of fun doing this review.
-Enjoy!

 Copyright © 2000– Steven D. Greydanus.
 All rights reserved.